reeflective/team/README.md

 - Unless absolutely needed or specified otherwise, return all critical errors instead of log fatal/panicking (exception made of the certificate infrastructure which absolutely needs to work for security reasons).
+- Exception made of the `teamserver daemon` command related `server.ServeDaemon` function, all API functions and interface methods are non-blocking.
+Mentions of this are found throughout the code documentation when needed.
+- Loggers offered by the teamclient/server cores are never nil, and will log to both stdout (above warning level) and to default files (above info level) if no custom logger is passed to them.
+  If such a custom logger is given, team clients/servers won't log to stdout or their default files.

 Please see the [example](https://github.com/reeflective/team/tree/main/example) directory for all client/server entrypoint examples.

 -----
 ## Documentation

-Go code documentation is available at https://pkg.go.dev/github.com/reeflective/team.
+- Go code documentation is available at the [Godoc website](https://pkg.go.dev/github.com/reeflective/team).
-Client and server documentation can found in the [directories section](https://pkg.go.dev/github.com/reeflective/team#section-directories) of the Go documentation.
+- Client and server documentation can be found in the [directories section](https://pkg.go.dev/github.com/reeflective/team#section-directories) of the Go documentation.
-The `example/` subdirectories also include documentation for their own code, and should provide a good introduction to this library usage.
+- The `example/` subdirectories also include documentation for their own code, and should provide a good introduction to this library usage.

 -----
-## Differences with Hashicorp Go plugin system
+## Differences with the Hashicorp Go plugin system

 At first glance, different and not much related to our current topic is the equally large problem of dynamic code loading and execution for arbitrary programs.
 In the spectrum of major programming